 You need to be sure you can serve a global customer base.
 These three factors are key to a successful scaled-up business.
 There’s no sense in growing bigger if you can’t support the weight of your new enterprise.
 Thus, the first step should be a period of reflection and thorough planning to solve these challenges.
 Within this period you’ll be forced to make decisions on several important questions.

 You’ll need to consider:

-- Should you outsource your sales, marketing, design and translation services to a remote/on-location third party, or hire staff to keep it in house?
+- Should you outsource your sales, marketing, design, and translation services to a remote/on-location third party, or hire staff to keep it in the house?

 - Is it profitable to continue your manufacturing and distribution from your existing locations through the same fulfillment channels, or should you open up additional locations that are closer to your target markets?

-All of the above will take a lot of time to answer, but the answers will help you to formulate a plan moving forward, to make your plan to scale up for viability, or postpone it until you have the resources in hand.
+All of the above will take a lot of time to answer, but the answers will help you to formulate a plan moving forward, to make your plan scale-up for viability, or postpone it until you have the resources in hand.

 Is Your Technology Up to the Challenge?

 If your technology isn’t ready to scale at the rate you want it to, you need to address that first.
 The success of your expansion depends on your ability to deliver a premium customer service experience, regardless of their geography.
 To manage the success of your startup, you need to be able to effectively launch, manage, and gather metrics on your performance in multiple markets.
 It should also be able to handle the additional volume of traffic and transactions, as well as offer a dynamic website that works across computers, tablets, and mobile devices.

 This means your website and applications need to grow and be robust enough to handle traffic spikes, and order volume.
 There are 4 main areas in which you’d need to strengthen your technological infrastructure to ensure that you can scale up.